Measuring Tips for Gauntlets and Gloves

 When to take the measurements

-It is important that the edema is at its most reduced state.
-Most often this is found first thing in the morning or at the end of treatment.
+The edema must be at its most reduced state.
+This is often found first thing in the morning or at the end of treatment.

 Length measurements will be necessary between some circumference points.
-It is recommended that you mark the hand with a non-permanent, non-toxic marker at the necessary circumference points.
+It would help if you marked the hand with a non-permanent, non-toxic marker at the necessary circumference points.

 Circumference point ‘cA’ is found across the metacarpus.

-Circumference point ‘cB’ is found at the base of the thumb / thumb web and runs parallel to point ‘cA’.
+Circumference point ‘cB’ is found at the base of the thumb web and runs parallel to point ‘cA’.
 Measurement point ‘l A-B’ is the distance between point ‘cA’ and point ‘cB’.

 Point ‘cC’ is found distally on the arm where the wrist meets the hand.
 One should find the smallest circumference at this point.
 Measurement point ‘l A-C’ is the distance between point ‘cA’ and point ‘cC’.